ornlcda/ornlaiws2019/info.md

 ## Registration

-Registration is by invitation only and the cost is $150 per registrant.
+Registration is by invitation only and the cost is $150 per attendee.
 All speakers and attendees must register for the workshop.
 Deadline for registration is 8-August-2019.

 ## ORNL Visitor Information